 Teixeira's elbow sore, but no swelling

 KISSIMMEE, Fla. - The Yankees received more good news regarding Mark Teixeira, who left Monday night's game after getting hit with a pitch on his right elbow.
-"There was no swelling," Joe Girardi said after a 9-6 loss to the Braves.
-"He's sore where he got hit, but no swelling."
+"There was no swelling," Joe Girardi said after the Yankees' 9-6 loss to the Braves.
+"He's sore where he got hit but no swelling."

-Girardi did not see Teixeira Tuesday morning because he was on his way to Kissimmee, but he was in touch with the first baseman via text message.
+Girardi did not see Teixeira Tuesday morning as he was on his way to Kissimmee but he was in touch with the first baseman via text message.

+Teixeira came to George M. Steinbrenner Field in Tampa for treatment Tuesday morning and told The Associated Press his elbow felt better than it did the night before.
+He repeated what he said Monday - that he was likely to miss today's game and that returning Thursday was a "pretty safe" plan.

 Aceves' back improves

-Before yesterday's game against the Braves, Girardi didn't rule out a trip to the disabled list for Alfredo Aceves, who is battling a lower back problem.
-But Girardi said he was still confident the Yankees would be able to get him in a game this week and that wouldn't be necessary.
+Before yesterday's game Girardi didn't rule out a trip to the DL for Alfredo Aceves, who is battling a lower back problem, but said he was still confident the Yankees would be able to get him in a game this week and that wouldn't be necessary.

 No swinging for CC

-CC Sabathia batted ninth against the Braves and was forbidden by Girardi to swing the bat.
-"Oh, it sucked," said a laughing Sabathia, who struck out twice, looking at three straight pitches each time.
+CC Sabathia batted ninth against the Braves and was absolutely forbidden by Girardi to swing the bat.
+"Oh, it sucked," laughed Sabathia, who struck out twice, looking at three straight pitches each time.

 Extra bases

-Robinson Cano, who hit a three-run homer Monday against the Orioles, had two hits against the Braves to raise his average to .354 . . .
-Before the game Cano chatted with one of his best friends, Melky Cabrera, who started in right and led off for the Braves . . .
-Derek Jeter had two hits, including a triple, Alex Rodriguez added two hits and Sergio Mitre pitched a strong six innings (two runs, three hits) last night in a 5-3 split-squad win over the Blue Jays in Tampa.
+Robinson Cano, who hit a three-run homer Monday night against the Orioles, had two hits against the Braves to raise his spring average to .354 . . .
+Before the game Cano chatted with one of his best friends, Melky Cabrera, who started in right and led off for the Braves.